jwielandemo/EmoAngularDemo/README.md

 # Instructions

 Implement a simple login UI workflow.
 The workflow consists of 3 pages, a login page, a success page, and an failure page.
-Follow the provided mockups so that the UI follows the specifications as closely as possible.
+Follow the provided mockups (screenshots directory) so that the UI follows the specifications as closely as possible.

 ## Login Page